-US tells GM to recall nearly 6M trucks with Takata inflators
+U.S. tells GM to recall nearly 6M trucks with Takata inflators

 The decision announced Monday by the National Highway Traffic Safety Administration will cost the automaker an estimated $1.2 billion, about one third of its net income this year.

 GM had petitioned the agency four times starting in 2016 to avoid a recall, contending the air bag inflator canisters have been safe on the road and in testing.
-But owners responded by accusing the company of putting profits over safety.
+But owners say the company has placed a priority on profits, not safety.

+Exploding Takata inflators caused the largest series of auto recalls in U.S. history, with at least 63 million inflators recalled.
+The U.S. government says that as of September, more than 11.1 million had not been fixed.
+About 100 million inflators have been recalled worldwide.

+The recall covers GM full-size pickup trucks and SUVs from the 2007 through 2014 model years, including the Chevrolet Silverado 1500, 2500 and 3500 pickups.
+The Silverado is GM’s top-selling vehicle and the second-best selling vehicle in the U.S. Also covered are the Chevrolet Suburban, Tahoe and Avalanche, the Cadillac Escalade, GMC Sierra 1500, 2500 and 3500, and the GMC Yukon.

 Takata used volatile ammonium nitrate to create a small explosion to fill air bags in a crash.
 But the chemical can deteriorate when exposed to heat and humidity and explode with too much force, blowing apart a metal canister and spewing shrapnel.